Does Virginia have a residency requirement for divorce?

 In Virginia, what does the term “spousal support” mean?

 Spousal support is money paid by one spouse to another due to other spouse’s loss of the benefit of the marriage’s income in response to the divorce.
-An order from the court may order one spouse to financially support the other during the process of the divorce or/and after the divorce become final.
+An order from the court may order one spouse to financially support the other during the process of the divorce or/and after the dissolve bonds of matrimony become final.
 The court decides upon the amount of the spousal support depending on the circumstances and the factors which contribute to the termination of the marriage, such as adultery and other grounds divorce dependent.

 What is “child custody” in accordance with the laws of Virginia?

 Child support is a form of support payment that is often ordered when two parents are no longer living together.
 Commonly, the non-custodial parent pays the support to the parent who has sole or primary physical custody, as the parent who is no living with the child.
 Nevertheless, parents with shared custody may also be ordered to pay child support.